Land art: Form

+It has been noted that 2010's through 2020's environmental ideals and efforts can go against the intent of some land art to simply exist within the environment, subject to natural forces of entropy, such as Spiral Jetty.
+This appears to counter-intuitively promote environmental protection via these man made structures.
+Recent efforts to preserve Land Art bring into question its original purpose and openness to change (including disappearance).
+"The spiral jetty is surely a quaint monument…But the impulse to rescue and preserve it defines it as fine art like nothing else.
+Don't be surprised if someone wants to cover it with a plastic bubble-dome…A further irony– with plans for nearby oil-drilling upsetting artists, eco-activists and community people, preserving the unnatural jetty form as an icon of Earth art has become a wedge against extracting this natural earth product from the ground."

+Other modern exhibitions, such as the Fly Ranch exhibition in 2021, focus on how their art affects their surroundings with modern environmental ideals in mind.
+This exhibition focused on making art pieces that also functioned as animal shelters, solar farms that don't take up huge spaces, planters, and water cleaners.
+This was accomplished by critically thinking about how they would implement their pieces, and by extension, the green energy they would use or represent.

 In 1967, the art critic Grace Glueck writing in The New York Times declared the first Earthwork to be done by Douglas Leichter and Richard Saba at the Skowhegan School of Painting and Sculpture.
 The sudden appearance of land art in 1968 can be located as a response by a generation of artists mostly in their late twenties to the heightened political activism of the year and the emerging environmental and women's liberation movements.

 One example of land art in the 20th century was a group exhibition called "Earthworks" created in 1968 at the Dwan Gallery in New York.
 In February 1969, Willoughby Sharp curated the "Earth Art" exhibition at the Andrew Dickson White Museum of Art at Cornell University, Ithaca, New York.
 The artists included were Walter De Maria, Jan Dibbets, Hans Haacke, Michael Heizer, Neil Jenney, Richard Long, David Medalla, Robert Morris, Dennis Oppenheim, Robert Smithson, and Gunther Uecker.
 The exhibition was directed by Thomas W. Leavitt.
 Gordon Matta-Clark, who lived in Ithaca at the time, was invited by Sharp to help the artists in "Earth Art" with the on-site execution of their works for the exhibition.